 We’ve all heard about hostels and how cheap they are.
 You’ve probably seen the movie Hostel and avoid it like a plague.
 You probably have friends that stayed in a hostel for a few nights.

-Regardless, hostels provides travelers an affordable accommodation for one night or for their entire duration of the vacation.
+Regardless, hostels provides travellers an affordable accommodation for one night or for their entire duration of the vacation.

 For many, hostels is not a first choice of accommodation for many people, mainly because they’re not familiar with hostels or hold untrue beliefs about hostels.
 When I first considered staying at a hostel, I was a little be apprehensive about sharing rooms with a bunch of strangers, especially washrooms as well.
 I grew up staying in nice hotels whenever I went on vacations, so “downgrading” to hostels was extremely different.
 But, the price difference was substantial so I stepped out of my comfort zone and tried a hostel and let me just say, I probably won’t be booking any nice hotels for ordinary vacations (honeymoons and all inclusive vacations are a different story!).

-Today, I’m sharing you a guide into stepping into the world of hostels and how beneficial they are to traveling!
+Today, I’m sharing you a guide into stepping into the world of hostels and how beneficial they are to travelling!

 Prior to staying at hostels, I worked at hostels as well and know the “back end” of these places.

-*Everything differs from hostel to hostel, but like any good traveler, check the reviews!
+*Everything differs from hostel to hostel, but like any good traveller, check the reviews!

 They’re not filled with druggies, drunks, party animals and thieves.
 In fact, people staying in the hostels are probably some of the most culturalized individuals you’ll meet.
-Many travelers have backpacked throughout countries, and some are highly independent individuals.
-Talking to these travelers will most likely inspire you.
+Many travellers have backpacked throughout countries, and some are highly independent individuals.
+Talking to these travellers will most likely inspire you.
 Hostel guests are educated, well mannered and fun individuals!
 They’re open minded and extremely friendly.

 It’s safe and clean.
 And not at all weird sleeping with other people.
 Hostels operate like any other hotel.
 They employ housekeepers as well and clean out the facilities.
 However, because you’re sharing washrooms (sometimes) with others, it’s most likely the fella down the hall that made a mess.
 The hostel staff tries to keep it as clean as possible, but for the price you’re paying, they’re not the typical around the clock housekeeping staff.
 Most locations of the hostel are situated in downtown areas, and nearly all hostels are equipped with storage lockers for valuables.
 However, I’ve left my phone and electronics in plain view and none of my roommates stole it.
 And no, contrary to the popular belief, it’s not uncomfortable sleeping with other people in the room.
 It’s like having a sleepover with some friends!